History | Meat Processing 101 | Meat Processing 101 Illustrated | The Meat Business

 After 31 years at the present location, the store was extensively renovated in 1993.

 Their oldest son, Al, is the store manager.
 He is responsible for hiring and scheduling employees, and for ordering items for the retail store.
-He is currently a Board member for the Ohio Association of Meat Processors (OAMP).
 He lives with his family in Brunswick.

 Their middle son, Russ, met his wife while both were working at the Administrative Offices of the Cleveland Metroparks on Fulton Road.
-Laurie currently works part-time for the Shoppe and part-time for the Metroparks.
 They reside with their daughter in Old Brooklyn in the house Norm grew up in.

 Their daughter, Renee, is the Marketing Director.
 Her main responsibilities include designing newspaper ads and store printouts and writing news releases.
 Her husband Vinnie is the on-call IT Specialist for the company.
 Together they update the web site and run the facebook page.
 They live in Old Brooklyn in the house Carol grew up in.
-Their children attend OBCE, where Renee is an active member of the PTT Board.
-Both Renee and Vinnie lead Scout Troops at Mary Queen of Peace.
+Their children attend OBCS, where Renee is the Chair of the PTT Board.
+Renee also leads a Scout Troop at Mary Queen of Peace.

 Their youngest son, Dennis, also serves as a computer specialist for the company.
 He helps select the hardware and software the company uses and keeps the company up on tech trends.
 He lives with his family in the greater St. Louis area.